mcnutty26/pizza-get/README.md

 * Added support for personal pizzas
 * Added ability to mark orders as entered into the Dominoes website
 * Modified control panel forms to use Ajax

-Planned features:
-* move branding strings to the config file
-* move references to specific pizza ids to the config file
+* Moved hard coded values over to the config file
-* include sql to create events table contents and empty pizza
-* create release